by Jon Silver

 The FHA program is sponsored by the Federal Housing Administration.
 It allows credit-worthy borrowers to buy a home with a very small down payment – as low as 3.5%.
 For a $200,000 home, this is only $7500.
 For decades, Americans have been choosing FHA for first time home buyer loans partly because they just it.

 Also, if you do not have good credit or have a limited credit history, you may be able to get a FHA Loan.
 Because the loan is 'guaranteed' by FHA, more lenders are willing to work with borrowers with limited or average credit.
 Interest rates are a bit under conventional rates as well.
 Generally, you will want to have a credit score of at least 620 to qualify for a mortgage insured by the FHA.
 You can have a lower score, but you will need to bring a 10% down payment.
 However, you can use gift funds from family members for the down payment.
+Do your homework when shopping lenders that offer FHA programs for first time home buyers.
 Check todays FHA rates online.

 If you are a current military member or a veteran, you are really in luck as a first time home buyer.
 The VA guarantees loans for members of the military, and you can get a loan with zero money down.
 That's right: VA is one of the few programs available today that has 100% financing loans available.
 Your interest rate also will be a bit lower than FHA rates, so this can be a really good deal.